The Ranger Clutch Fluid Protocol

 mixing oil and gasoline used in two-stroke motors.
 It has given

-good service for six years without leaking.
+good service for eight years without leaking.
 Some prefer medical

 syringes; others still like a turkey baster.
 I prefer a syringe